atlanticwave-sdx/atlanticwave-proto/configuration/helloworld/README.md

 This topology is fairly simple, but we can use it to demonstrate both types of rules that the currenat AtlanticWave/SDX Controller supports.

 NOTE:
 See the [Issues](https://github.com/atlanticwave-sdx/atlanticwave-proto/issues/) page for potential issues.
-In particular [Issue 39](https://github.com/atlanticwave-sdx/atlanticwave-proto/issues/39) relates to deleting rules.
-Rules are correctly deleted, however there is a GUI error as of 2017/10/09.
+There are none known as of 11 October 2017.

 Let's start by checking connectivity.
 Run the `pingall` command in the mininet window (window 3).
 None of the nodes will be able to communicate.